swarajdalmia/ML-Notes/notes/gradient-descent-variants.md

 Similar to Adadelta, RMSProp was introduced to combat the decaying learning rate problem of Adagrad.
 Instead of taking the sum of the square of all the past gradients, the moving average is calculated in a different way.
 There is a para eta which is usually set to a value of 0.9.

+One of the key issues of adagrad is that the learning rate decreases at a predefined schedule.
+While this is generally appropriate for convex problems, it might not be ideal for nonconvex ones, such as those encountered in deep learning.
+Yet, the coordinate-wise adaptivity of Adagrad is highly desirable as a preconditioner.
+[Tieleman & Hinton, 2012] proposed the RMSProp algorithm as a simple fix to decouple rate scheduling from coordinate-adaptive learning rates.

 ## Adaptive Moment Estimation(ADAM)

  While reading about RMSProp, we learned that we compute the running average of squared gradients to avoid the diminishing learning rate problem.